RafaelKayumov/StanwoodAssignment/README.md

 - Search for both lists - Might be implemented with `UISearchController`, Github API filtering and Realm filtering.
 Repository `search by text` predicate is implemented for Realm, but not used.
 - Swipe cell to delete favorite repository - swipe cell behavior is not supported natively for collection views.
 - Languages set in repository details - managed to display only main language of repository instead.
 Languages set and percentages are accessible by distinct url.
 That requires an additional request to perform for each repo.
-- Proper auth token storage - In scope of test task just hardcoded Github API token.
+- Proper auth token storage - In scope of test task just hardcoded Github API token placeholder.
+Used personal token during development.
+The empty placeholder is pushed to Github.
 In general case the token is acquired during auth process and stored in keychain.
 - Localizations - omitted localizations in scope of test task.
 - Persisted repositories refresh - Persisted repositories stay as is even after `FetchRepos` list refreshes data.
 They may be refreshed only by re-adding.
 - `incompleteResults` property of Github search API response is not handled.